Aaronwangz/DS-RDMPD/README.md

   doi={10.1109/TGRS.2025.3600540}
   }
   </pre>
 ---
+## 🙏 Acknowledgment 🙏

+Our project is based on **[RDDM](https://github.com/nachifur/RDDM)**, and we are very grateful for this excellent work.
+Their contributions laid the foundation for our advancements in diffusion-based remote sensing image restoration.

+---
 Stay tuned for the full release, including training/inference code and detailed documentation.
 If you have any questions, please feel free to contact us at aaron@ahut.edu.cn